-Not every two endpoint types are compatible, and hence not every two objects can be linked together: it depends on objects' endpoint types whether the link between such objects is meaningful in Viinex 3.3.
-For example, there is no point in linking together two video sources, because in no way one video source can make use of another video source (there are no such ways implemented in Viinex 3.3).
-Whether two endpoint types are compatible (in the sense of establishing a link) or not - is known in advance, and the information on that is given in detail in the next section.
+The exact semantics of a basic link created between two Viinex 3.0 objects is automatically inferred from that object's types.
+Not every two objects can be linked together: it depends on objects' types whether the link between such objects is meaningful in Viinex 3.0.
+For example, there is no point in linking together two video sources, because in no way one video source can make use of another video source (there are no such ways implemented in Viinex 3.0).
+An attempt to create a link between two functinally incompatible objects causes an error at Viinex 3.0 startup.
+Concrete descriptions of allowed links are given in section 2.5.